a group of people in a circle looking at a speaker

 About the Wilson Center for Science and Justice

-The Wilson Center for Science and Justice at Duke Law works to advance criminal justice and equity through science and law.
+The Wilson Center for Science and Justice at Duke Law works to advance criminal justice and fairness through science and law.
 The Center's work is non-partisan and evidence-informed.
-We engage with community stakeholders, academics, and policy makers to conduct and translate interdisciplinary research into effective and practical policy change.
+We engage with community stakeholders, academics, and policy makers to conduct and translate interdisciplinary research into effective and practical policy solutions.

 Areas of Focus